firstbatchxyz/dkn-compute-launcher/README.md

 </p>

 <h1 align="center">
-  Dria Compute Node - Launcher
+  Dria Compute Launcher
 </h1>
 <p align="center">
-  <i>Dria Compute Node Launcher for easily starting the node.</i>
+  <i>A version manager, settings editor, and launcher for Dria Compute Node!</i>
 </p>

 ## About

-This repository contains the CLI application for the [DKN Compute Node](https://github.com/firstbatchxyz/dkn-compute-node).
+This repository contains the CLI application for the [Dria Compute Node](https://github.com/firstbatchxyz/dkn-compute-node).
 It provides a simple and efficient way to set up and run the Dria Compute Node.
 The launcher automatically handles environment setup, model selection, and binary management, making it easy to start the node with minimal configuration.

 ## Features